apps-dfir/Security-Operations/README.md

 - Checks for duplicate sources (skips already-processed URLs/files)
 - Fetches and parses each source
 - Extracts IOCs with confidence scoring
-- Maps MITRE ATT&CK techniques
+- Extracts MITRE ATT&CK techniques
 - Runs OCR on images (if enabled)
 - Generates a consolidated markdown report
 - Creates a Pull Request